pakal/django-compat-patcher/README.rst

 Table of fixers
 ===============

-There are currently 17 working fixers.
+There are currently 17 available fixers.

 +----------------------------------------------------------------+----------------------------------------------------------------+----------------------------------------------------------------+
 | Fixer name                                                     | Min version                                                    | Max version                                                    |